-The causes of hemiplegia include neurological conditions such as:
+Common causes of right hemiplegia include neurological disorders such as:

 - Traumatic brain injury